 Born to a young couple out of wedlock, Nicholson was left at the hospital for several months until Billy and Mary Nicholson adopted him.
 “This was the beginning of my adoption journey and the testimony of God’s faithfulness to me,” Nicholson wrote.

 He served as a Connie Maxwell trustee from 1995-2000.
 He served as vice chairman and later as chairman.
 “It was during these years that a seed was planted in my heart and my love for this tender ministry grew and flourished,” he wrote.

 Nicholson has served as a development officer at Winthrop University, Carson-Newman University, Glenville State College (West.
 Va.), Coastal Carolina University, the Medical University of South Carolina, Coker College and Charleston Southern University.

 He has been married for 33 years to his wife, Debra, a first-grade teacher, and they have two sons: Bryson, 23, and Taylor, 27.
 He has been active in music ministry and has produced four original albums, which he sold to support mission projects.
-He is a member and deacon at First Baptist Church in Rock Hill.
+He is a member at First Baptist Church in Rock Hill.
 He is a runner, having completed 12 marathons, including the Boston Marathon twice.